mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules-editor-beta.md

 Each module role from the module of the entity will have a default column for its access rigths without a XPath.
 Next to this default column a module role can have more columns if XPath's have been added.

 A XPath contraint can be be added to a module role by clicking on the XPath field of its default column.
 This will open the XPath editor dialog.
 After a XPath contraint has been entered a new column is added.
-This new column will be created with the same access rights of the default column Alternatively, you can use the 'Add XPath' option in the context menu to add a new column based of any column.
-[Read more](#add-xpath)
+This new column will be created with the same access rights of the default column Alternatively, you can use the 'Add XPath' option in the context menu to add a new column based of any column [Read more](#add-xpath).

 The non-default columns with a XPath contraint can be deleted via the context menu.
 The default column can not be deleted, but its content can be cleared in the same way.
 [Read more](#delete-clear)